-Tokyo is Japan’s capital and one of the best places to eat Japanese food, of course, but also Italian food, French bakeries, and more.
-Learn about 10 places to eat well in Tokyo, with considerable help from Tokyo Fixer Shinji Nohara (who leads amazing culinary tours) and fellow Tokyo native Tomo Kurokawa, based on my trip from October 30 – November 9, 2016.
+I enjoyed visits to the Ghibli Museum to see Miyazaki Hayao’s animation come to life, strolled the Imperial Palace’s impeccably manicured grounds, marveled at Yayoi Kusama Museum’s infinity rooms and colorful pumpkins.
+My wife and I also took our daughter to the Roppongi Hills “robot park,” and celebrated her second birthday at DisneySea, but as always, food is the focus in Tokyo.
+Japan’s capital is one of the best places to eat Japanese food, of course, but also Italian food, French bakeries, and more.
+Learn about 17 places to eat well in Tokyo, with considerable help from Tokyo Fixer Shinji Nohara (who leads amazing culinary tours) and fellow Tokyo native Tomo Kurokawa, based on 2016 and 2019 trips.

 Numbers on the map correspond to listings below and appear in alphabetical order instead of order of preference.